Discovering Toronto’s Historic Buildings: A Time Traveler’s Guide

 More like this

-In the bustling streets of Toronto, where cultures merge...
+In the bustling heart of Toronto, where culinary delights...

 Toronto’s Premier Shopping Destinations